mskian/utilities-monorepo/README.md

 # Utilities

-Utilities Monorepo `npm` packages for My Projects and CLI tools - Managed using Lerna.
+Utilities Monorepo `npm` packages for My Projects and CLI tools - Managed using Lerna and pnpm.

 ## Usage